-Count 1: a CRIME AGAINST HUMANITY recognised by Article 5(h) (persecutions on political, racial and/or religious grounds) of the Tribunal Statute.
+Count 1: Persecutions on political, racial and religious grounds, a CRIME AGAINST HUMANITY, punishable under Article 5(h) of the Statute of the Tribunal.

-COUNTS 2 - 3 (DEPORTATION AND TRANSFER)
+COUNTS 2 and 3 (DEPORTATION AND TRANSFER)

-30. From about 17 April 1992 through about 31 December 1993, Miroslav TADIC committed, planned, initiated, ordered or aided and abetted in the planning, preparation, and execution of the unlawful deportation and forcible transfer of hundreds of Bosnian Croat, Bosnian Muslim and other non-Serb civilians, including women, children and the elderly, from their homes in the Bosanski Samac municipality to other countries or to other parts of the Republic of Bosnia and Herzegovina not controlled by Serb forces.
+36. From about 17 April 1992 through about 31 December 1993, Blagoje SIMIC planned, instigated, ordered committed or otherwise aided and abetted the planning, preparation or execution of the unlawful deportation and forcible transfer of hundreds of Bosnian Croat, Bosnian Muslim and other non-Serb civilians, including women, children and the elderly, from their homes in the Bosanski Samac municipality to other countries or to other parts of the Republic of Bosnia and Herzegovina not controlled by Serb forces.

-31. From about 17 April 1992 through at least 31 December 1992, Simo ZARIC committed, planned, initiated, ordered or aided and abetted in the planning, preparation, and execution of the unlawful deportation and forcible transfer of hundreds of Bosnian Croat, Bosnian Muslim and other non-Serb civilians, including women, children and the elderly, from their homes in the Bosanski Samac municipality to other countries or to other parts of the Republic of Bosnia and Herzegovina not controlled by Serb forces.
+37. From about 17 April 1992 through about 31 December 1993, Miroslav TADIC planned, instigated, ordered, committed or otherwise aided and abetted the planning, preparation or execution of the unlawful deportation and forcible transfer of hundreds of Bosnian Croat, Bosnian Muslim and other non-Serb civilians, including women, children and the elderly, from their homes in the Bosanski Samac municipality to other countries or to other parts of the Republic of Bosnia and Herzegovina not controlled by Serb forces.